-Sessions available in-person in Edinburgh, and remotely via the web.
+Sessions available in-person in Edinburgh, and remotely via Zoom or Skype.

 What is Somatic Experiencing®?